davidgs/Projects/Q2FY21/IoT Project.md

 Of course, for a truly realistic/accurate PoC, the outdoor greenhouse is the best choice.
 I'm not sure what I'd _do_ with an outdoor greenhouse after this is all done, but ¯\_(ツ)_/¯.

 The larger desktop version at least has an opening that I could motorize to give some realism.

+**Note:** @mary_grace and I have decided to start with the smaller, more portable one (given upcoming travel, etc.) and see how things go.
+We can move to a larger greenhouse if the smaller one proves an unworkable option.

 ## Documentation
 A series of Blog posts (at least 2 - 3) covering the various stages of the development of the PoC